cmohge1/hacking-moby-dick/index.md

 #### Week 7 (29 May)

-Digital demo: how to use R to analyse and visualise textual data, continued.
+Digital demo: how to use R to analyse and visualise textual data.

 Read/discuss: Chapters 96–115